What is User-Generated Content?

 Common Types of User-Generated Content

-User-generated content comes in all forms, but the three most common types of content are social media content, forum content, and reviews or testimonials.
+User-generated content comes in various forms, but the most common types include social media content, reviews and testimonials, forum discussions, and case studies.

 image showing a man sitting at a computer and writing a review - for how to write a review post on bloggingtips.com